wp-plugins/just-a-tweet/readme.txt

 $echo - Optional - Whether the function should also echo out the HTML built.
 Either way the HTML is returned.
 Defaults to true

+= Using the shortcode =
+There is also a shortcode just_a_tweet that you can use inside your posts and pages.

+[ just_a_tweet twitteruser=yourtwitter ] will pull the most recent tweet from
+whatever Twitter account you pass as twitteruser.

 == Frequently Asked Questions ==
 None yet

 == Changelog ==

+= 0.2 =
+* Added just_a_tweet short code so you can use this inside a post or page without having to enable PHP code.

 = 0.1 =
 * Initial Release

 == Upgrade Notice ==

+= 0.2 =
+Nothing to upgrade, just added shortcode

 = 0.1 =
 First release, nothing to upgrade